laforge49/JActor2/README.md

 garbage collection and gives rise to the occasional out-of-memory error.
 - Actors tend to be fragile, with restarts by supervisors and consequently the potential for lost messages.

-Actors generally implement request/response in two ways, either by blocking the thread until a response is received or by selecting only the expected response message for processing.
+Actors generally implement request/response (2-way messaging) in one of two ways, either by blocking the thread until a response is received, or by selecting only the expected response message for processing and processing other messages only after the response has been processed.
 Either way, there is the possibility of a deadlock occurring, depending on the design of the actor to which the request is sent.

 The simplest case of deadlock is when two actors each send a request to the other.
 At this point, neither